MultiMax: Sparse and Multi-Modal Attention Learning: Background, Metrics, and Analysis

 \subsubsection{Proofing the Trade-off}

-\begin{lemma} $\mathcal{S(\boldsymbol{x})}$ is monotonically increasing w.r.t. $\phi(\boldsymbol{x})_l$.
+\begin{lemma} $\mathcal{S(\boldsymbol{x})}$ is monotonically decreasing w.r.t. $\phi(\boldsymbol{x})_l$.
 (See \cref{proof:1} for the proof.) \end{lemma} This can be easily proved by checking the partial derivative.
 Similar proof can be done for the following:

 \begin{proposition} For a given input $\boldsymbol{x}$, the following statements hold w.r.t. temperature $t$. \begin{enumerate} \item Multi-modality of SoftMax is monotonically increasing. \item Sparsity of SoftMax is monotonically decreasing for $\epsilon\leq \frac{\lVert \boldsymbol{x} \rVert_1}{K}$. \end{enumerate} (See \cref{proof:SoftMax} for the proof.) \end{proposition}